Notre-Dame-des-Champs, Paris: Paintings

 The most notable works of art within the church are a series of twenty-two paintings above the galleries in the nave and the choir, depicting the life of the Virgin Mary by the artist Joseph Aubert (1849-1924).
 The series is notable for the careful detail of the paintings.
 He devoted twenty-six years to the series, and traveled to Palestine during the project to carry out enthnographic research, particularly to study the costumes and daily life of women.
 In addition to the series, he painted a fresco over the choir with scenes of the life of the Virgin.

 Grisailles

 A Grisalle image illustrating the Way of the Cross.

 In addition to the traditional paintings, the church displays a group of fourteen grisaille paintings, painted on enamelled copper, which depict scenes from the Biblical Way of the Cross.
 They were made by the artist Frédéric de Courcy.
-They were displayed at the Paris Salon in 1879 before they were put into place in the church.
+They were displayed at the Paris Salon of 1879 before they were put into place in the church.